oat-sa/taohub-articles/forge/user-guide/tests.md

 2. Advanced authoring tool
 --------------------------

-The [[Tests Advanced authoring tool]] tab is only available if you installed Processes part.\
+The [[Tests Advanced authoring tool]] tab is only available if you installed Processes part.<br/>

-This tab permits to create a complex list of items.\
+This tab permits to create a complex list of items.<br/>

 Indeed, without the Processes tab, it is only possible to create tests with a sequential list of items.